ruby-china/rails-guides/source/testing.md

 #### YAML

-YAML-formatted fixtures are a very human-friendly way to describe your sample data.
+YAML-formatted fixtures are a human-friendly way to describe your sample data.
 These types of fixtures have the **.yml** file extension (as in `users.yml`).

 Here's a sample YAML fixture file: